On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: The positive cone of H for arbitrary

 \subsection{Burnside Mackey functor \texorpdfstring{\A}{}}

-In this subsection we will describe the structure of the positive cone for $H\A$, where $\A$ is the Burnside Mackey functor.
-Recall that for a general finite group $G$, the Burnside Mackey (Green) functor is given by for $H\subset G$,
+In this subsection we will describe the structure of the positive cone for $H\A$, where $\A$ is the Burnside Mackey functor (actually a Green functor).
+Recall that for a general finite group $G$, the Burnside Green functor is given by for $H\subset G$,